Student scams

 Common scams targeting students

 International students tend to be the target of this scam.
-You are contacted by a person pretending to be a Chinese authority figure, such as a police officer, government or immigration official.
-The caller will often speak in Mandarin and tell you that you are in trouble and threaten you with criminal prosecution in China unless you pay a sum of money.
-The caller claims the payment is to prove your innocence while they investigate the crime.
+You are contacted by someone either online or in person, pretending to be an authority figure, such as a police officer, university, government or immigration official.
+To make it seem authentic, the person will often speak in a language familiar to you and tell you that you are in trouble.
+They may threaten you with criminal prosecution overseas or in Australia, unless you pay a sum of money.
+The person claims the payment is to prove your innocence while they investigate the crime.

 Variations of this scam may include the following threats if the payment is not made: